kubernetes/website/content/en/docs/concepts/workloads/pods/pod-overview.md

 {{% capture body %}}
 ## Understanding Pods

 A *Pod* is the basic building block of Kubernetes--the smallest and simplest unit in the Kubernetes object model that you create or deploy.
-A Pod represents a running process on your cluster.
+A Pod represents processes running on your {{< glossary_tooltip term_id="cluster" >}}.

-A Pod encapsulates an application container (or, in some cases, multiple containers), storage resources, a unique network IP, and options that govern how the container(s) should run.
-A Pod represents a unit of deployment: *a single instance of an application in Kubernetes*, which might consist of either a single container or a small number of containers that are tightly coupled and that share resources.
+A Pod encapsulates an application's container (or, in some cases, multiple containers), storage resources, a unique network IP, and options that govern how the container(s) should run.
+A Pod represents a unit of deployment: *a single instance of an application in Kubernetes*, which might consist of either a single {{< glossary_tooltip text="container" term_id="container" >}} or a small number of containers that are tightly coupled and that share resources.

 > [Docker](https://www.docker.com) is the most common container runtime used in a Kubernetes Pod, but Pods support other container runtimes as well.